divindvm/WaterReminder-ChromeExtension/README.md

 # WaterReminder-ChromeExtension
-This is a Water Reminder Extension fro Google Chrome
+This is a Water Reminder Extension for Google Chrome